 The conference will be held Aug.
 11 at the Peabody Hotel in Memphis, Tenn.
 It is sponsored by the North American Wood Pole Council.

 The program will include classroom presentations and time with presenters.
-Continental breakfast, lunch and a reception will be provided for attendees.
+Continental breakfast and lunch will be provided for attendees.

 Who should attend

 Attending POWERLINE 2021 will be beneficial for utility personnel at all levels who are involved with design, purchasing, installation, management and maintenance of the electrical distribution and transmission systems.
 This includes:

 - Design engineers

 - Line staking engineers

 Each registered attendee will receive a certificate of completion for 8 hours of instruction, which can be used to qualify for Continuing Education Unit (CEU) credits.
 All attendees will receive links to view digital versions of the presentations, a selection of NAWPC technical guides on a USB drive and a copy of ANSI O5.1-2017 Wood Poles, Specifications and Dimensions (select during registration).